amaurigmartins/Batlab/README.md

 ## Important information

 ATP-Batlab requires the external binary Pl42mat.exe to perform conversions from the ATP PL4 format into matfiles.
-To make things easier, this program is made available in the 'tools' folder.
-Note that Pl42mat is intellectual property of prof. Massimo Ceraolo from University of Pisa (Italy), with all due credits given.
-Observe any restrictions and licensing/usage requirements in his website:  [http://ceraolo-plotxy.ing.unipi.it/default.htm](http://ceraolo-plotxy.ing.unipi.it/default.htm).
+Pl42mat is intellectual property of prof. Massimo Ceraolo from University of Pisa ([http://ceraolo-plotxy.ing.unipi.it/default.htm](http://ceraolo-plotxy.ing.unipi.it/default.htm)).
+In addition, ATP-Batlab uses the 'allcomb.m' routine developed by Jos (10584), available from File Exchange: [https://www.mathworks.com/matlabcentral/fileexchange/10064-allcomb-varargin ](https://www.mathworks.com/matlabcentral/fileexchange/10064-allcomb-varargin).
+These codes are properties of the respective authors, with all due credits given.
+Observe any restrictions and licensing/usage requirements in the aforementioned websites.

 ## Restrictions of use